mani-hash/discord-bot-client/README.md

     ![user settings](images/user_settings.png)
    * In the left sidebar, click on ‘Advanced’ > Click on the ‘Developer Mode’ toggle to turn it on
     ![developer mode settings](images/developer_mode.png)
-* To find the Channel ID, press and hold on the channel name and select ‘Copy ID’.
+* To find the Channel ID, right click on the channel name and select ‘Copy ID’.
 ![channel ID](images/channel_id.png)

 ## Possible errors and issues related to program